rezonant/rezonant.dev/public/resources/unreal/cpp/build.md

 # Build Types (Modular / Monolithic)

-Unreal Build Tool can build a final executable in one of two ways: using dynamic linking (DLLs) and using static linking (library files).
-UBT refers to dynamic linking as a "modular" build because the final result will have the code for each module existing in its own DLL, versus a "monolithic" build which will consist only of the EXE (and a few auxiliary DLLs that are not statically compiled).
+Unreal Build Tool can build a final executable in one of two modes:

+- **Modular builds**: Using dynamic linking (DLLs).
+UBT refers to dynamic linking as a "modular" build because the final result will have the code for each module existing in its own DLL.
+This is the default for Editor targets.
-You can choose which build type you want for both your Game target and your Editor target.
-By default Unreal uses a modular build for the Editor target and a monolithic build for the Game target.
+- **Monolithic builds**: Using static linking (library files).
+The final build will consist of a single EXE which contains all the modules of your game.
+This is the default for Game targets.

 Modular builds reduce the link time required to produce the final executable at the expense of disk space and load-time complexity.
 Monolithic builds take longer to link but reduce disk space requirements, filesystem complexity, and load-time complexity.

 # Modules